The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 When planning trips to Eurostar destinations, consider checking back for offers on Eurostar tickets.
 Speak to the Customer Care team at the Omio help centre for cancellations or changes to your ticket from Paris to London.

-Travel between Paris, France and London, United Kingdom by train is: Partially open.
+Travel between Paris, France and London, United Kingdom by train is: Fully open.

 Conditions of entry: